 Regions are areas of any shape or size that you can fill with a pattern.
 There are two types of regions within Revit:

-- Masking regions are white boxes that can have (or not have) discernible borders to them.
-Masking regions are typically used to ‘hide’ or mask certain content from a view that you don’t want to be shown or printed.
+Masking regions are white boxes that can have (or not have) discernible borders to them.
+They are typically used to ‘hide’ or mask certain content from a view that you don’t want to be shown or printed.
 To create a masking region go Annotate > Detail > Region > Masking Region.

 Filled regions allow you to choose from a variety of hatch patterns to fill the region.
 These are commonly used in details to show things like rigid insulation, concrete, plywood, and other material types.
 To create a filled region go Annotate > Detail > Region > Filled Region.